ganastor/htpc-download-box/README.md

 The best release matching your criteria is selected by Sonarr/Radarr (eg. non-blacklisted 1080p release with enough seeds).
 Then the download is passed on to another set of tools.

-### Handle bittorrent and usenet downloads with Deluge and NZBGet
+### Handle bittorrent and usenet downloads with Deluge and SABnzbd

 Sonarr and Radarr are plugged to downloaders for our 2 different systems: